In 2022, early school leaving continues to decrease among the 18-24-year-olds

 Data collection method and sample size

-In the first interview data are collected face to face.
-Since 2017, there are three shorter follow-up surveys to which households respond online or by telephone.
+Data are collected through face-to-face interviews.
+Since 2017, there have been three (shorter) follow-up surveys to which households respond online or by telephone.

-Households with only inactive people older than 64 can also be interviewed by telephone.
+Households with only inactive persons older than 64 can also be interviewed by telephone.

-Every year, about 47,000 households in Belgium receive a letter asking them to take part in this survey.
+Every year, around 47,000 households receive a letter asking them to take part in this survey.

 Response rate